Improving your body image and achieving body acceptance

 Do you constantly focus on your physical appearance and perceived “flaws”?
 By understanding the symptoms and causes of body dysmorphia, you can learn to ease your anxieties and view yourself more realistically.

 Let’s face it, we all have days when we feel insecure about a certain aspect of our appearance or think we don’t look our best.
 But if you find yourself spending a lot of time obsessing over, hiding, or trying to correct what you see as flaws, you may have body dysmorphic disorder (BDD).
 You are not alone, as about 1 in 50 people have BDD.
 This condition affects both men and women of all ages, although most cases begin in early adolescence.

-If you have body dysmorphic disorder, you may feel like there’s an uncrossable divide between your perception of your body and what your family and friends tell you.
-Even though you view certain aspects of your appearance as abnormal or ugly, the reality is, others don’t see you the same way.
+If you have body dysmorphic disorder, you may feel as if there’s a huge gap between your perception of your body and what your family and friends tell you.
+Even though you view certain aspects of your appearance as abnormal or ugly, the reality is others don’t see you the same way.
 While you know, objectively, that your loved ones are correct, you can’t escape the stress and anxiety your body image causes you.

 With body dysmorphic disorder, any aspect of the face or body is fair game, but the most common things people focus on are: